Csp-Ai/Super-Intelligence/docs/ci-workflows.md

 ## Cloud Build (`cloudbuild.yaml`)

-Google Cloud Build uses the `cloudbuild.yaml` file located at the repo root to deploy the application.
-The pipeline installs only production dependencies at first with `npm install --omit=dev` to reduce memory usage, then runs a full `npm install` before executing `vite build`.
-Because `vite` and `@vitejs/plugin-react` are regular dependencies in `frontend/package.json`, Cloud Build always has the packages needed to compile the React app.
+Google Cloud Build triggers on pushes to `main` and orchestrates the entire deployment.
+It installs all backend, functions and frontend dependencies with `npm install`, then runs tests.
+The React app is compiled using `npm --prefix frontend run build` so the Vite build succeeds.
+After building, Cloud Build deploys Firebase functions with `firebase deploy --only functions` using the `firebase-ci-token` secret and finally updates the Cloud Run service via `gcloud run deploy`.